Software for doing computations in graded Lie algebras: Using the package

-All generators are odd, $a$ and $b$ have degree $1$, and homological degree $0$.
-The generator $c$ has degree $2$, and homological degree $1$.
+Let us now give a short example of computing the homology of a Lie algebra.
+The generators are odd, $a$ and $b$ have degree $1$, and homological degree $0$, $c$ has degree $2$, and homological degree $1$.
 The differential is defined by $a,b \mapsto 0, c \mapsto [a,b]$.
-The dimensions of the homology can now be obtained using \emph{homologyLie} (the columns refer to the first degree and the rows refer to the homological degree).
+The homology can now be obtained using { \tt lieHomology}, {\tt basis} and {\tt dims} (the columns refer to the first degree, and the rows refer to the homological degree).
+The Lie subalgebras consisting of the cycles and boundaries of the Lie algebra are obtained using {\tt cycles} and {\tt boundaries}.
+The underlying field is $\mathbb{Q}$ by default.